datalad/datalad-metalad/docs/source/user_guide/writing-extractors.rst

 ``get_required_content()``
 --------------------------

-This function is used in dataset-extractors only.
+This function is used in dataset-level extractors only.
 It will be called by MetaLad prior to metadata extraction.
-Its purpose is to make sure that content required for metadata extraction is present (relevant, for example, if some of files to be inspected may be annexed).
+Its purpose is to allow the extractor to ensure that content that is required for metadata extraction is present (relevant, for example, if some of files to be inspected may be annexed).
 The function should return ``True`` if it has obtained the required content, or confirmed its presence.
 If it returns ``False``, metadata extraction will not proceed.